-Today’s column is written by Andrew Casale, vice president of strategy at Casale Media Inc.
+Today’s column is written by Matt Rosenberg, senior vice president of marketing at 140 Proof.

 Facebook has heard its users loud and clear: They want more control over their privacy.

 So Facebook changed the default audience for new users to automatically share with friends only, instead of the entire Internet, the company announced in a recent blog post.
 Facebook also unveiled a new and expanded “privacy checkup” from a friendly-looking blue dinosaur, a public posting reminder and prominently displayed audience selectors.